Skip to main content

 High Entity Density

-Entity density means how many specific, verifiable facts, names, places, statistics, and defined concepts your content contains per paragraph.
+Entity density means how many specific, verifiable facts, names, places, statistics, and defined concepts a piece of content contains per paragraph.
 AI evaluates entity density as a proxy for expertise.
 Vague, general content reads as low authority.
 Specific, citable claims read as high authority.
+Aggarwal et al. (KDD 2024): inline statistics +22 percent citation lift, inline quotations +37 percent citation lift.

 Signal 4